amazon-braket/amazon-braket-default-simulator-python/README.md

 **Checking the version of the DefaultSimulator**

-You can check your currently installed version of `amazon-braket-default-simulator-python` from with pip:
+You can check your currently installed version of `amazon-braket-default-simulator-python` with `pip show`:

 ```bash
 pip show amazon-braket-default-simulator-python